-- c.
-Samples are dry when the average weight difference between the latest two timepoints = 0 (The mean delta between t1 and t2 across all n=10 bags = $0 \pm 0.05g$ or $0 \pm 1\%$ of the t1 mass, whichever is greater) - d.
-Once constant mass is achieved, remove bags from oven, label bags with the ovenOutDate and ovenOutTime. - 8.
-Weigh material from each functional group (i.e. litterCode) with a mass balance (0.01 g minimum measurement resolution). - Bring samples to room temperature before weigh dried plant material.
-Place samples in a desiccator while they cool to prevent samples from absorbing moisture from the air if left in ambient room conditions (particularly in humid environments). - If desiccator space is limited, woody material may be stored in ambient conditions as the relative mass increase from atmospheric moisture is small - 2) If material cannot be weighed immediately, store sorted material in labeled paper bags (8# or 25# kraft bags, or similar), inside a larger, sealed, plastic bag (e.g. a black plastic garbage bag or equivalent). - 3) If necessary, dried samples may also be stored for up to 30 days in ambient room conditions prior to weighing.
-Samples treated in this manner must be returned to the drying oven for 24 h prior to weighing. - 4) Only trap + date combinations from which samples were collected (i.e. trapCondition = OK or PF) will be available for dryMass data entry. - b.
+- 10. Check the drying progress of litter bags using the generalized "Multi-Protocol Drying Datasheet" available on the SSL. - a.
+Check the weight of the same subset of n=10 bags per collectDate after day 1, 2, 3, etc. - b.
+Calculate the difference in weight between the latest two time points for each bag. - c.
+Samples are dry when the average weight difference between the latest two timepoints = 0 (Mean delta between t1 and t2 across all n=10 bags = $0 \pm 0.05g$ or $0 \pm 1\%$ of the t1 mass, whichever is greater) - d.
+Once constant mass is achieved, remove bags from oven, label bags with the ovenOutDate and ovenOutTime. - 11.
+Remove samples one at a time, weigh material from each functional group (i.e. litterCode) with a mass balance (0.01 g minimum measurement resolution). - a.
+Prolonged exposure to ambient humidity prior to weighing may affect the measurement.
+If material cannot be weighed immediately, store sorted material in labeled paper bags (8# or 25# kraft bags, or similar), inside a larger, sealed, plastic bag (e.g. a black plastic garbage bag or equivalent). - b.
+If necessary, dried samples may also be stored for up to 30 days in ambient room conditions prior to weighing.
+Samples treated in this manner must be returned to the drying oven for 24 h prior to weighing. - c.
+Only trap + date combinations from which samples were collected (i.e. trapCondition = OK or PF) will be available for dryMass data entry. - d.
 Record dryMass = '0' for all functional groups not present in the sample (except Mixed).
 The mixed functional group only requires a value if this category was used. - If there is no parent sample (i.e. if a trap was not collected), no entry should occur for dryMass for any functionalGroup.
-Do not enter '0' for traps for which samples were not collected. - c.
+Do not enter '0' for traps for which samples were not collected. - e.
 Record the litterMass to the nearest 0.01 g.
 If material weighs <0.01g, record actual value from balance; if balance does not register material, record value as 0.005g.
-For large volumes of biomass that do not readily fit into a large weigh boat, use any of the following strategies: - Crush or chop the biomass to reduce volume so it will fit into a weigh boat. - Use an HDPE tray, 'larval tray' plastic box lid (or equivalent) instead of a weigh boat. - Avoid splitting biomass into subgroups for weighing as this will increase the total amount of error introduced by the weighing process.
+For large volumes of biomass that do not readily fit into a large weigh boat, use any of the following strategies:

+Crush or chop the biomass to reduce volume so it will fit into a weigh boat.
+Use an HDPE tray, 'larval tray' plastic box lid (or equivalent) instead of a weigh boat.
+Avoid splitting biomass into subgroups for weighing as this will increase the total amount of error introduced by the weighing process.